amd/aocl-data-analytics/doc/data_management/data_intro.rst

 Introduction
 ============

-AOCL-DA provides a suite of functions designed to allow loading and manipulating data in a straightforward manner before calling the algorithms of the library.
+The AOCL-DA C API contains a suite of functions designed to allow loading and manipulating data in a straightforward manner before calling the algorithms of the library.
 All functions in this suite use the :cpp:type:`da_datastore` structure to store and manipulate data.

 There are two ways to load data in the library: